karmaniverous/stan/README.md

 ---

 ## Contributing

+- See the [Contributing — Dev Quickstart](https://docs.karmanivero.us/stan/documents/contributing) for local setup and workflow tips.

 - Keep the loop simple.
 Each stage ends with one command.
 - Favor small, testable modules; treat >300 LOC as design feedback.